LschadeL/Read.me-Generator/Develop/utils/exampleREADME.md

   ## Usage

-  After downloading open the develop folder in the console and after installing dependencies
+  Use this to create professional readme.md pages to properly describe projects.

   ## Contributors

-  me
+  Me

   ## Tests

   To run tests, run these commands:

   ```
-  npm test
+  none
   ```

   ## Questions

-  For additional questions, contact me at the email provided below.
+  For additional questions please contact me at the email provided below.

   - GitHub: [LschadeL](https://github.com/LschadeL/)
   - Email:  loganniles96@gmail.com